wcfrobert/fkit/doc/README.md

 ### Moment Curvature Analysis

-`fkit.section.Section.run_moment_curvature(phi_target, P=0, N_step=100, show_progress=False)` - start moment curvature analysis
+`fkit.section.Section.run_moment_curvature(phi_target, P=0, N_step=100, show_progress=False)` - Run moment curvature analysis.
+Returns a dataframe of moment curvature results where each row is a load step.

 * phi_target: float
-  * target curvature which the analysis will attempt to progress to (i.e. how far to push the section)
+  * target curvature which the analysis will attempt to progress to (i.e. how far to bend the section)
   * It is difficult to specify a default value as curvature is unit dependent (i.e. 1/in vs. 1/mm).
-We can estimate yield curvature as follows assuming 0.003 crushing strain with a corresponding neutral axis depth of 0.25d
+We can estimate yield curvature by assuming 0.003 crushing strain with a corresponding neutral axis depth of 0.25d
     * $\phi_{yield} = \frac{e_{cu}}{c} \approx \frac{0.003}{0.25d}$
     * example: 24 in deep section => $\phi_{target} = 0.003 / (0.25)24 = 5.0 \times 10^{-4}   \frac{1}{in}$
     * example: 600 mm deep section => $\phi_{target} = 0.003 / (0.25)600 = 2.0 \times 10^{-5}  \frac{1}{mm}$